2015 Tipperary county hurling team season: 2015 All-Ireland Senior Hurling Championship

 By winning the Munster championship, Tipperary qualified for the semi-finals of the All-Ireland championship on 16 August at Croke Park.
 Tipperary found out there opponents in the semi-final on 26 July after Galway defeated Cork in the quarter-final by 2–18 to 0–22 at Semple Stadium in Thurles.

 It was the second year in a row that Tipperary would meet Galway in the Championship after Tipperary won by 3-25 - 4–13 in 2014 in the first round of the qualifiers.

 Tickets for the match ranged in price from €40 for the stands to €25 for Hill 16.
 The match was shown live on RTÉ2 and on Sky Sports with commentary from Marty Morrissey and Michael Duignan.

 Michael Lyster presented from the Croke Park studio with analysts Cyril Farrell, Ger Loughnane, and Liam Sheedy.

 In a game that looked like it was going to end in a draw, Galway substitute Shane Moloney scored with practically the last puck of the game to win it for Galway by a point.

 The match has been called a classic and the best hurling match of 2015.

 Tipperary made one change to the team that won the Munster Final with Conor O’Brien starting instead of Michael Breen at left-corner back.

-Playing into the Hill 16 end, Seamus Callanan scored a goal for Tipperary after 38 seconds when he caught a long ball into the square ahead of Padraig Mannion before turning and firing to the net.
+Playing into the Hill 16 end, Séamus Callanan scored a goal for Tipperary after 38 seconds when he caught a long ball into the square ahead of Padraig Mannion before turning and firing to the net.

 After nine minutes Cyril Donnellan was brought down as he went in on goal with Darren Gleeson saving Joe Canning's penalty strike to his right.

 Galway had a one-point lead at half time on a 0–13 to 1-9 scoreline with two of their points coming in first half stoppage time.
 Galway got the opening score in the second half, a sideline cut after two minutes.

-Two minutes later, Seamus Callanan got his second goal when gets up above Padraig Mannion to win the dropping ball and fire low to the left of the goalkeeper to put Tipperary a point in front.
+Two minutes later, Séamus Callanan got his second goal when gets up above Padraig Mannion to win the dropping ball and fire low to the left of the goalkeeper to put Tipperary a point in front.
 The sides were level again after 52 minutes when in the next minute Seamus Callanan got his third goal when he again beat Padraig Mannion on the left before shooting low past the goalkeeper to put Tipperary three points up.

-With eight minutes to go Noel McGrath came on for Tipperary, four months after having surgery for cancer.
+With eight minutes to go Noel McGrath came on for Tipperary, four months after having surgery for testicular cancer.